Dianashafee/Reading-notes/mindest.md

 # what is growth mindset ?
-[Growth mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset) is a deep concept which is beyond normal thinknig, it opens up high levels of thinking, to eventully come up with a creative mind
+[Growth mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset) is a deep concept which is beyond normal thinknig, it opens up high levels of thinking, to eventually come up with a creative mind

 **growth mindset** is based on developing:
 1. efforts
 2. creativity
-3. intelleegence
+3. intelliegence
 4. fundamental abilities